 If you have high levels of VOC gases in your home, especially if you’re installing large quantities of flooring or you’ve installed several other gas-emitting kinds of wood at the same time, it’s important to know what symptoms you should look for.
 Common symptoms may include eye irritation, irritation of the nose and throat, headaches, and nausea.
 If you start to experience these symptoms while working with your flooring, make sure the area is well-ventilated and take a break from the area for a little while.

-How can I decrease exposure to VOCs while working with bamboo flooring or after my flooring has been installed?
+How can I decrease VOC exposure while working with bamboo flooring or after my flooring has been installed?

 How long will the odor last?
 I don’t like the way it smells!

-If you don’t like the odor there’s no need to worry as it will decrease noticeably within a few days and disappear completely within a week or two, leaving you to enjoy your beautiful new flooring for a lifetime.
+If you don’t like the odor, there’s no need to worry since it will decrease noticeably within a few days and disappear completely within a week or two.
+Then you can enjoy your beautiful new flooring for a lifetime.

 How can I make the smell in my new bamboo floors go away faster?

-I don’t like the smell at all, and it gives me a headache every time I smell it.
+I wouldn’t say I like the smell at all, and it gives me a headache every time I smell it.
 Is this a reason to worry?

-Some people are more sensitive to the smell of the urethane than others.
-You’ll probably notice that the smell disappears within just a few days of installation.
-That being said, if you feel a persistent headache and you don’t normally experience such symptoms then of course you should always consult with a doctor.
+Some people are more sensitive to the smell of the urethane than others, and you’ll probably notice that the smell disappears within just a few days of installation.
+That being said, if you feel a persistent headache and you don’t normally experience such symptoms, then, of course, you should always consult with a doctor.